Sexual Fantasies Can Ruin Your Sex Life

 Even girls who are just two or three years older to them find themselves getting attracted to older men and thus ignore them.
 This frustrates the boys.
 It is this stage that provokes fantasies, which come handy in taking care of the sexual upsurges.
 They appear safe, can be elicited at any time and place, are free, and can be modified at will to suit one’s fancies.

-Getting lost in fantasies
+Getting Lost in Fantasies

 The yearning to know about something not yet experienced, forbidden or seemingly unattainable is often a key feature of sexual fantasies.
 Although it is only a make-believe excursion of the mind, fantasies do help young adults find temporary relief, excitement, adventure, self-confidence and pleasure.
-Through fantasy, the real, unfavourable world can be transformed into whatever s/he likes, no matter how brief or improbable it might be.
+Through fantasy, the real, unfavorable world can be transformed into whatever s/he likes, no matter how brief or improbable it might be.

 In this sense, in the growing years of early adulthood, fantasies are a useful mechanism.
 However, with every pleasure comes the very real possibility of a person getting obsessed with or addicted to, and losing conscious control over the phenomenon.
 The same device that was so useful when single, can become an impediment and an obstacle once in a committed relationship.

-Generally, imagination, creativity and playfulness are part of the act of fantasising.
+Generally, imagination, creativity and playfulness are part of the act of fantasizing.
 However, if a fantasy becomes the controlling force in a person’s life, the play element may get completely lost.
 This situation is not different from the person who gets so caught up in a competitive sport that the playful side of the sport activity is totally lost.

 For almost half a century, psychoanalysts studied fantasies in depth.
 They viewed ‘deviant’ sexual fantasies—those portraying anything other than heterosexual acts that led to intercourse—as immature expressions of the sex drive and as blocks to the development of a more mature sexuality.
-Many psychoanalysts strongly believed that such fantasies were most likely to be forerunners of actual ‘deviant’ sexual behaviour.
+Many psychoanalysts strongly believed that such fantasies were most likely to be forerunners of actual ‘deviant’ sexual behavior.

 American psychoanalyst Bernard Apfelbaum describes fantasies as “cut-off parts of us signalling wildly to get back in”.
 He believes that sexual fantasies arise from ‘dissatisfaction with reality’ and have a high potential for creating relationship conflicts.